Student safety precautions for getting to and from school:

 Safety procedures definitions

-Evacuation: Defined as an internal threat such as fire that requires students and staff to leave the building for their safety.
+Evacuation: Defined as an internal emergency that requires students and staff to leave the building for their safety.
+Parents should follow emergency notifications.

-Lockdown: Defined as an internal threat and/or immediate threat.
-No one IN or OUT without administrator approval.
+Lockdown: Defined as an internal and/or immediate threat.
+All staff and students are locked in rooms.
+No one IN or OUT!

-Shelter In Place: Defined as a safety precaution taken for possible external threat that is not an immediate or internal threat.
+Shelter In Place: Defined as a safety precaution for an external threat that is not an immediate or internal threat.

 Class Hold: Defined as a safety precaution implemented during an incident where students need to be kept in the classroom.